 Born in 1981 and raised in the wine country of Northern California, Timothy Teruo Watters (TTW) has been oil painting for over 18 years.
 While taking a few art classes in college at the University of California at Santa Barbara, TTW is effectively self-taught, only receiving slight guidance from his artist grandfather, Teruo Iyama.
 TTW has exhibited his work mostly in small art shows and galleries from Santa Rosa to Los Angeles to Kona to even tiny St. George in Utah.
 For as long as TTW can remember, he has always been creating some form of art and oil painting is essential to his life.

-Some of TTW’s collectors include Kobe Bryant, Manny Pacquiao, Bruno Mars, Ice Cube, Nas, Damian Marley, Slash, E-40, Snoop Dogg, Ozzy Osbourne, Chris Cornell, P. Diddy, Pitbull, Lil’ Jon, Timbaland and Too Short.
+Some of TTW’s collectors include Kobe Bryant, Manny Pacquiao, Paul Rodriguez, Bruno Mars, Ice Cube, Nas, Damian Marley, Slash, E-40, Snoop Dogg, Ozzy Osbourne, Chris Cornell, P. Diddy, Pitbull, Lil’ Jon, Timbaland and Too Short.